ComPWA/compwa.github.io/docs/about.md

 - Follow industry standards and tools (e.g.
   {doc}`ticket system, CI, ADR, etc... </develop>`).

-The points is crucial.
+The first point is crucial.
 ComPWA rather sacrifices functionality for design and developer experience related developments.
 Many other frameworks have started with the same ideal of having a good software design etc., but soon begin to drop those ideals for the understandable reasons described above.
 We believe that only by sticking to those ideals, it is possible to maintain a long-term and collaboration-independent common tool.

 ## Developer Experience